Trilateration using Unlabeled Path or Loop Lengths: Definitions and Main Results

 \begin{definition} We say that a real point in $\RR^{dn}$ is \defn{generic} if its coordinates do not satisfy any non-trivial polynomial equation with coefficients in $\QQ$.
 The set of generic real points have full measure and are standard-topology dense in $\RR^{dn}$.

 We say that a configuration $\p$ of $n$ points in $\RR^d$ is generic if it is generic when thought of as a single point in $\R^{dn}$. \end{definition}

 Various theorems in this paper will be shown to hold, for each $n$, for all generic configurations of the configuration space, $\RR^{dn}$.
+For example, Boutin and Kemper~\cite{BK1,BK2} study the question of when an $n$-point configuration in $\R^d$ with $n \geq d+2$ will be uniquely determined from the complete set of all $N:=\binom{n}{2}$ edge lengths as an unlabeled set.
+Their results show that the configuration will be determined unless the coordinates of the configuration satisfy a polynomial equation with rational coefficients (see Remark~\ref{rem:bkg}).
+This means that such a non-determined configuration must be non-generic.
+Contrapositively, genericity rules out such non-determined configurations.

 We note that the set of generic points is not open in $\RR^{dn}$.
 However, if one imposes any notion of finiteness on the combinatorial objects in question, such as only considering measurement ensembles that are $b$-bounded, for some chosen $b$, then the same statements will, in fact, hold over some open and dense subset of $\RR^{dn}$.
 (This set will be Zariski open; i.e., the complement of a proper algebraic set.)

+\begin{remark} Without some kind of genericity hypothesis, theorems like the ones presented in this paper are false: there do exist rare ``bad'' inputs for which uniqueness will fail.
+Whether it is safe to make a genericity assumption depends on the application.
+In settings where the inputs are unconstrained, such as the sensing ones described in the introduction, genericity is a reasonable assumption.
+Other applications may impose additional symmetries on the input; for example, all the distances might be drawn from a small set, or the structures in question may be invariant to some Euclidean group.
+For those applications, whether we typically observe the generic behaviour becomes an experimental question. \end{remark}